 META: DIY CoolSculpting or CoolSculpting from home does not work and may potentially injure you if you attempt to freeze your own fat.
-Find out the reasons why?
+Find out the reasons why

 DIY COOLSCULPTING: WHY COOLSCULPTING AT HOME DOES NOT WORK

 CoolSculpting is the #1 noninvasive treatment for reducing stubborn fat bulges.
-Raving reviews on CoolSculpting continue to saturate the internet, resulting in a disturbing trend that is gaining momentum on the internet.
+Raving reviews on CoolSculpting continue to saturate the internet, resulting in the disturbing trend DIY CoolSculpting..
 To save on CoolSculpting costs, numerous sites are promoting CoolSculpting from home.
 These DIY hacks include exposing the skin to dry ice and walking around all day wearing a lipo belt (a strap containing ice packs.)

 Read on to learn about the possible risks to the skin and why DIY CoolSculpting never works.